$0 Montana Foster Care Quick-Start Checklist

 Mandatory Reporting: A Legal Duty, Not a Choice

 Under MCA 41-3-201, foster parents are "mandated reporters."
 This is not optional.
 If you have reasonable cause to believe that any child — in your home or elsewhere — is being abused or neglected, you are legally required to report it to the statewide child abuse hotline (1-866-820-5437).
-Failure to report is both grounds for license revocation and potentially criminal.
+Contact CFSD if you need help understanding how to make a report.

 The standard is "reasonable cause to suspect" — not certainty, not proof.
 The investigation is the state's job.
 Your job is to make the call when something seems wrong.